-So, how to compose a CS policy that works if you are a small-to-medium business owner or IT admin with no experience in that matter?
+So, how to compose a CS policy that works if you are a small-to-medium business owner or IT admin?
+And what if you do not have any experience in that matter?

-To build an effective, easily implementable cyber/digital/IT security policy, you must include easy-to-follow directions and security measures for:
+To build an effective and easily implementable cybersecurity policy for small businesses, it is necessary to include an easy-to-follow directions and security measures for:

 - C-level management